srabin1/CPGC-Paper/README.md

 2. The corresponding code `simpleGraphGenerator.py` in folder `datasets` generates such bipartite graphs.

 3. To generate a input bipartite graph do the following steps:
-a)  change the terminal current directoy to `datasets` and
+a)  change the current directoy to `datasets` and
 b)  run the following command ```python3 simpleGraphGenerator.py 32768 98 1```.

 5. The executable files take three arguments in the following sequence: